Phil Clarkson

-Philip Ian Clarkson (born 13 November 1968 in Hambleton, Lancashire) is an English former professional footballer.
+Philip Ian Clarkson (born 13 November 1968) is an English former professional footballer.

-He is currently a coach for Fleetwood Town's Centre of Excellence.

 Playing career

 After a short trial with Norwich City in February 1990, Clarkson began his career in non-league football with Northern Premier League club Fleetwood Town, with whom he spent one year.
 He began his professional career with Dario Gradi's Crewe Alexandra in the Third Division whom he signed for on 15 October 1991 for a transfer fee of £22,500.
 He remained at Gresty Road for five years, clocking up almost a century of league appearances, and helped the club win promotion in the 1993–94 season.

 On 13 February 1996 he joined Scunthorpe United, where he had spent a short time on loan the previous season.
 He was the club's top scorer in the 1996–97 season.

 On 4 February 1997, he was signed by Nigel Worthington for a fee of £80,000, at Blackpool.
 He scored his first goal for the club in the sixteenth minute of the West Lancashire derby against Preston North End at Bloomfield Road on 15 March 1997, before going on to score the winner in the 2–1 victory just after the hour mark.

 He was the club's top scorer the following season.
 He remained at Bloomfield Road for five years, winning promotion with the Tangerines under Steve McMahon in the 2000–01 Division Three play-offs.
 In 2002, he spent a short time on loan at Bury before being released by Blackpool at the end of the 2001–02 season having scored 35 goals in 171 league games for the Seasiders.

 Clarkson joined Halifax Town in August 2002.
 He then joined Lancaster City in the summer of 2003 while working as a postman in Poulton-le-Fylde and finished his career with them, retiring on 10 March 2004.